oubiwann/epub/README.txt

 Python Epub
 ===========

-This directory contains the 0.4.0 stable version of epub python library.
+This directory contains the 0.5.0 dev version of epub python library.

 Python Epub is free software.
 See the file LICENSE.txt for copying conditions.